 My story is a rather familiar one of work hard, play hard, try to have it all and as a reward find the brakes firmly put on.
 In my case it was not my mind but my body, in the shape of a chronic autoimmune condition called systemic lupus that called the halt.
-In a nut shell the autoimmune systems code goes haywire and instead of protecting it starts to attack the good as well as the bad and the ugly.
-It's not contagious and for me my symptoms are internalised so you wouldn't even know to look at me unless you see me in the middle of a flare.
+Completely invisible apart from when I'm in the middle of a flare you wouldn't even know it but it did take its toll.

-As things reached a difficult stage and a particularly bad flare it was clear something had to change.
+As things reached a difficult stage and a particularly bad flare it was clear something had to change including the pressure of a corporate career.
 Looking back now I know it was the fear of the unknown, the comfort of stability that made me cling onto a career that had served its purpose.
 I exited corporate world with a lot of anxiety about what the future would hold and if changing lifestyle would help me stabilise my lupus.
 That said there had to be a better way to manage my condition, earn a living where I wasn't damaging myself in the process and feeling that I was doing something worthwhile that people would appreciate.

 I thought baking cake to order would be a grand plan, pleasure to do, creative, local, start small = less pressured and in my naivety totally unsustainable!
 My background in sales and marketing somehow vaporised initially but as they say you have to try a few things before things settle into place.
 Business head back on I needed something unique, that no one else was focussing on, something that would mail order if needed. something really really special that I could feel proud of.